iamarcel/second-brain/src/site/notes/4 Archive/Notes/A Framework For a Virtuous Life - Call with Tales.md

 Problem with project management: I either did things now, or never.
 Solution: Tasks + Urgency per life category.

-**Add an urgency to every action.** New actions *first get an urgency*, and only *then* get executed.
+**==Add an urgency to every action==.** New actions *first get an urgency*, and only *then* get executed.
 Then, to plan a day, just pick from these things.
 And since they're so linked you can see that immediately.

 Stop seeing your problems as something new, but as "one of those."